andrelince/plutus/README.md

 - The API was designed considering the perspective of the bank.
 - Transactions are not updateable / removable.
 If a transaction was a *"mistake"* it should be corrected by a following transaction.
 - Deletion is in most cases soft-delete as it is important to keep historical record.
+Once a record is deleted it is not changeable but can still be read.

 ### Pre-requisites